Khadija Bousselmi, née ARFAOUI

 (SETIT’18)

-• international conference on Sciences and Techniques of Automatic control and computer engineering
+• International Conference on Sciences and Techniques of Automatic Control and Computer Engineering

 (STA’19)

-Module information Description
+Module Information Description

 Name: Optimization methods for decision support

-Level: BUT 3 - all courses
+Level: GOAL 3 – all courses

-Level: BUT 2
+Level: GOAL 2

 This module provides an introduction to the fundamental concepts and tools of machine learning for second-year BUT students.
 The main objectives are:

-- Understand the basics of machine learning, including classification, regression and clustering.
+· Understand the basics of machine learning, including classification, regression, and clustering.

-Communication and low-level operation
+Low-level communication and operation

-Level BUT 1
+Level GOAL 1

 This module introduces students to the basics of machine-to-machine communication.
-It covers :
+It covers:

 • Low-level transmission protocols (RS232, UART, SPI, I2C).